KentaroUno/KentaroUno.github.io/bio.md

 * Mar.
 2020　The Society of Instrument and Control Engineers Tohoku Chapter, The Best Presentation Award (For the most excellent presentation in the 328th SICE Tohoku chapter workshop)

 * Mar.
-2019　[The Japan Society of Mechanical Engineering (JSME), Miura Award](https://www.jsme.or.jp/event_project/award/miura-award) (For the most excellent student in personality and academic learning in each department)
+2019　<a href="https://www.jsme.or.jp/event_project/award/miura-award" target="_blank">The Japan Society of Mechanical Engineering (JSME), Miura Award</a> (For the most excellent student in personality and academic learning in each department)

 <!-- ## メディア出演・掲載など